weleoka/discdex/README.md

 ### Current Features:
 General functinality:

-* Walks a directory (recursive) and its subdirectories and records all files found that match the fileType criteria.
+* Walk a directory (recursive) and its subdirectories and record all files found that match the fileType criteria.
-* Saves information on
+* Save information on
     - Path to device (supplied by user at prompt)
     - Location device name (supplied by user at prompt)
     - Path to file